noviscient/Factsheet-Wiki/README.md

 ## Return Report <a id="section8"></a>
 **Description**:
-The past performance of the strategy based on the rolling period the returns have been calculated on.
+The past performance of the strategy/product based on the rolling period the returns have been calculated on.
 It will also describe the returns by displaying the best, worst, average, median and last returns for each different period.

 The metrics will be analysed using the column names as references.
 ![image](https://github.com/noviscient/Factsheet-Wiki/assets/114644478/5ca953c4-3aa6-46ac-a91a-29e875cedb76)
-**Location within Factsheet:**  Page 2, top left of the page
+**Factsheet Location:**  Page 2, top left of the page

 <details>
   <summary>